Chapter 3: The Reading Journal Protocol

 Zotero manages your sources.
 Obsidian is where you think about them.

 The research journal is a living document that evolves as you read.
-It’s not a static summary of what you’ve read—it’s a record of your thinking, your questions, and your emerging understanding.
+It’s not a static summary of what you’ve read.
+It’s a record of your thinking, your questions, and your emerging understanding.

 Creating a Literature Note Template